What is feature extraction?

 - Increase in explainability of our model

-Feature Extraction aims to reduce the number of features in a dataset by creating new features from the existing ones (and then discarding the original features).
+Feature Extraction in machine learning aims to reduce the number of features in a dataset by creating new features from the existing ones (and then discarding the original features).
 These new reduced set of features should then be able to summarize most of the information contained in the original set of features.
 In this way, a summarised version of the original features can be created from a combination of the original set.
 Feature extraction reduces the amount of redundant data in the dataset, which helps build the model with less machine effort and even increases the speed of learning and generalization steps in the machine learning process.

 What are the applications of feature extraction?